Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 Whilst the young person remains in custody, where appropriate, they should be visited in the same way as any other Looked After young person.
 That is, visits taking place at intervals of not less than every six weeks for the first year and no less than three months after that.
 Additional visits should also take place if reasonably requested by the young person, the establishment or the YOS/YJS case manager or if there are particular circumstances that require a visit.

 For example, it will be good practice for the appointed representative to attend the young person's sentence planning meetings.
 Where the child is serving their sentence in a SCH or STC, a visit should also take place if there has been a notification by the Ofsted Chief Inspector of the underperformance of a placement provider (under Section 30A of the Care Standards Act 2000 or under Section 47 of the Criminal Justice and Public Order Act 1994) or, where the child is placed in a YOI, concerns about the welfare or safety of children are raised by Her Majesty's Inspectorate of Prisons.

 3.6 Young people serving long sentences

-Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the YOS/YJS and Probation Provider about the young person's release plan in adulthood.
+Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the YOS/YJS and National Probation Service about the young person's release plan in adulthood.
 These services will need to be advised about whether in future the young person will be eligible for leaving care services.
 The Youth Custody Service (YCS) Placement Team has additional responsibility for planning for young people on long sentences and the local authority should inform them of their involvement and intentions.If young people reach the age of 18 whilst in custody, they may be moved to an adult prison.
-Responsibility for their supervision will then transfer from the YOT to the Probation Provider.
+Responsibility for their supervision will then transfer from the YOT to the National Probation Service.